Medicare Advantage (Part C)

 Do plans change every year?

 Yes.
 Networks, formularies, copay structures, and benefits can all change annually.
-This is why an annual review with an independent Medicare agent is important — even if you’re satisfied with your current plan.
+This is why an annual review is important — even if you are satisfied with your current plan.

 What is a Part B giveback?

 Some Medicare Advantage plans reduce your monthly Part B premium by paying a portion back to you.
 This is called a Part B giveback.
-It lowers your total monthly cost but doesn’t change your plan benefits.
+It lowers your total monthly cost but does not change your plan benefits.

 Are there penalties for enrolling late?